 These programs are designed for working professionals and typically have flexible scheduling.
-Although the majority or all of the curriculum requirements can be completed online, some programs have short on-campus residencies or other practical training components.
+Although the majority or all of the curriculum requirements can be completed online, some programs have short on-campus residencies or other practical training components such as volunteer work.

-Organizational leadership online students may select a focus area, like business management, healthcare management, not-for-profit management, information technology, organizational development, international management and more.
+Online students in organizational leadership programs may select a focus area, like business management, healthcare management, not-for-profit management, information technology, organizational development, international management and more.
 Specializations are more commonly offered at the master's degree level.
-Master's degree programs usually have a final applied research project, and doctoral degree programs typically require a dissertation.
+Master's degree programs usually have final applied research projects, and doctoral degree programs typically require dissertations.

 Enrolling in a master's program requires an undergraduate degree.
 Some organizational leadership programs also require a minimum GPA and GRE or GMAT scores for admittance.
 Completion of a master's degree in organizational leadership typically takes two years; due to its asynchronous online format, program pacing may vary by student.